digihunch/korthweb/README.md

 ## Architectural Considerations
 This section discusses the choice of deployment patterns and tools.
 ### Database
-Although Orthanc supports multiple choices of database backends, this deployment project is based on PostgreSQL database.
-If the Kubernetes platform is hosted in a public cloud environment, you can configure Orthanc to use other database backend provided as managed database services.
+Orthanc supports many kinds of database backends.
+This deployment project is built on PostgreSQL database only, and it includes installing PostgreSQL database in HA.
+However, if the Kubernetes platform is hosted in a public cloud environment, it is almost always preferable to host database as managed services provided by the platform.
+Hosting database (stateful workload) within Kubernetes can be uncessarily involving.
 ### Ingress Gateway
-The orthanck container uses TCP port 8042 for web traffic, and TCP port 4242 for DICOM traffic.
+The Orthanc container uses TCP port 8042 for web traffic, and TCP port 4242 for DICOM traffic.
 In Kubernetes, we use ingress to expose both ports (443 for web and 11112 for DICOM) for TLS termination and load balancing across Pods.
 So we need an Ingress controller that can proxy both HTTP and TCP traffic, as well as perform TLS termination.

 In the Helm approach, we use [Traefik](https://doc.traefik.io/traefik/routing/providers/kubernetes-crd/) CRD for this requirement.
 Both the GitOps and Manual approaches come with Istio service mesh so we simply use the Istio provided Gateways to satisfy the same requirement.
 I did not include Istio service mesh in the Helm approach because Istio's Helm chart is still maturing in Jan 2022 and I don't want to make my Helm Chart overly complicated.
 In GitOps and Manual approaches, I did not use Traefik because Istio already provides the needed gateway function.